rust-lang/book/second-edition/src/ch09-02-recoverable-errors-with-result.md

 function as if we had used the `return` keyword so the error value gets propagated to the calling code.

-The one difference between the `match` expression from Listing 9-6 and what the question mark operator does is that when using the question mark operator, error values go through the `from` function defined in the `From` trait in the standard library.
-Many error types implement the `from` function to convert an error of one type into an error of another type.
-When used by the question mark operator, the call to the `from` function converts the error type that the question mark operator gets into the error type defined in the return type of the current function that we’re using `?` in.
-This is useful when parts of a function might fail for many different reasons, but the function returns one error type that represents all the ways the function might fail.
+There is a difference between what the `match` expression from Listing 9-6 and the question mark operator do: error values used with `?` go through the `from` function, defined in the `From` trait in the standard library, which is used to convert errors from one type into another.
+When the question mark calls the `from` function, the error type received is converted into the error type defined in the return type of the current function.
+This is useful when a function returns one error type to represent all the ways a function might fail, even if parts might fail for many different reasons.
 As long as each error type implements the `from` function to define how to convert itself to the returned error type, the question mark operator takes care of the conversion automatically.

 In the context of Listing 9-7, the `?` at the end of the `File::open` call will